Who needs estate planning?

 - a savings account.

 At its most basic, that means having a will that tells your loved ones who should receive which possessions, and when they should receive them.
-This includes the classic stuff you think of in a will—“my book collection I leave to my brother, the avid reader; my investments, to my husband; my heirloom jewelry, to my daughters” and so on.
+This includes the classic stuff you think of in a will—“my book collection I leave to my brother, the avid reader; my investments, to my husband; my heirloom jewelry, to my daughters” and my hobby with state investments with stocks, which allows greater exposure to stock markets in pursuit of higher returns, Understanding Real Estate Investment Trusts can be overwhelming but exciting !

 But, there’s much more to an estate plan than just “who gets what.”